-Due to a technical error, for each audio recording we retained accurate date stamps but not accurate time stamps.
+Because of a technical error, for each audio recording we retained accurate date stamps but not accurate time stamps.
 To ensure that state happiness reports and audio recordings were made at the same time, we selected all pairs of state happiness reports and audio recordings that were unique to one participant and one day.
 For example, if a participant made only one state happiness report and one audio recording on February 17, 2013, we could be certain that these events occurred at the same time point, and this data point would be included in our analysis.
 In contrast, if the same participant had made two state happiness reports and two audio recordings on that same day, we could not determine which state happiness report corresponded to which audio recording, and these data points would not be included in our analysis.
 This criterion left us with 71,166 pairs of corresponding state happiness reports and audio recordings.

 As in Study 1, we used openSMILE to extract the 88 acoustic features included in the eGeMAPS from these 71,166 audio recordings.
-One hundred fifty-seven (0.2%) recordings could not be read by openSMILE, leaving 71,009 recordings for inclusion in our analysis (M = 3.66 per participant; SD = 4.31).
-As in Study 1, we found that a 17-factor solution best characterized these 88 features (see Table S7 in online supplement for factor loadings).
+There were 157 (0.2%) recordings that could not be read by openSMILE, leaving 71,009 recordings for inclusion in our analysis (M=3.66 per participant; SD=4.31).
+As in Study 1, we found that a 17-factor solution best characterized these 88 features (see Table 7 in online supplemental material for factor loadings).
 We again saved each participant's score for each of these 17 factors to use as our primary predictor variables.
-As in Study 1, two of the first three factors in this solution appeared to reflect variability in loudness (factor 1) and pitch (factor 2), whereas factor 3 showed its highest loading from a feature the rate of speech per second in the recording.
+As in Study 1, two of the first three factors in this solution appeared to reflect variability in loudness (Factor 1) and pitch (Factor 2), whereas Factor 3 showed its highest loading from a feature capturing the rate of speech per second in the recording.